MERSEYSIDE POLICE MOUNTED SECTION

-In 1919 the war was over, the value of the motor vehicle to the Department rose, and horses weren’t replaced.
-By 1924 the strength of the department was reduced to: 1 Superintendent, 1 Inspector, 6 Sergeants, 37 Constables and 44 horses.
+In 1919 the war was over, the value of the motor vehicle to the Section rose, and horses weren’t replaced.
+By 1924 the strength of the section was reduced to: 1 Superintendent, 1 Inspector, 6 Sergeants, 37 Constables and 44 horses.

-The members of the Mounted Department were then required to work a 12-hour day due to added stale duties, whilst the remainder of the force worked 8 hours.
-During the years following the war, the Department built up a high reputation for their equestrian skills and immaculate turnout.
-A musical ride of sixteen horses was formed, as well as a mounted section vaulting and a skill-at-arms team.
+The members of the Mounted Section were then required to work a 12-hour day due to added stale duties, whilst the remainder of the force worked 8 hours.
+During the years following the war, the Section built up a high reputation for their equestrian skills and immaculate turnout.
+A musical ride of sixteen horses was formed, as well as a Mounted Section vaulting and a skill-at-arms team.

-In 1927, the Gladstone Dock was opened by King George V, and once again the Mounted Department provided the escort.
+In 1927, the Gladstone Dock was opened by King George V, and once again the Mounted Section provided the escort.

-In October 1938, a new more compact and central headquarters for the Mounted Department at Greenhill Road was opened, complete with a large indoor riding school and training field.
+In October 1938, a new more compact and central headquarters for the Mounted Section at Greenhill Road was opened, complete with a large indoor riding school and training field.

 It provided accommodation for 29 horses and 24 mounted personnel.
 During the Second World War in 1939, 27 of the horses were stabled at Knowsley Hall, home of Lord Derby, as a precautionary measure against enemy attack.

 Throughout the war, the majority of the Mounted Officers were posted to divisions or joined the Armed Forces.
-Two members of the Department were killed while serving with the Royal Air Force.
+Two members of the section were killed while serving with the Royal Air Force.

 After the war normal duties resumed such as local football matches that involved controlling crowds upwards of 70,000.
 There were also escorts for the Lord Mayor of Liverpool, Orange Lodge Processions and various other processions, and demonstrations to be policed.